How to extract text from a PDF file?

 Last updated: July 17, 2022

-Got a PDF document you want to extract all the text from?
-What about the scanned images whose text you want to convert and edit?
-Here are some of the most common questions I have seen in my workplace when working with these files.
+Do you have a PDF document from which you want to extract all the text?
+What about scanned images whose text you want to convert and edit?
+Here are some of the most common questions I've seen in my workplace when working with these files.

-We have already seen a chrome extension that allows you to copy text from an image, today I will tell you in detail about various ways, with which you can extract text or image from PDF file.
-The extraction results will vary depending on the type and quality of the text or image in the PDF.
-This means that your results will vary depending on the tool you use, so it is best to try as many of the options listed below as possible for the best results.
+We have already seen a chrome extension that allows you to copy text from an image, today I will tell you in detail about various ways, with which you can extract text or image from a PDF file.
+Extraction results will vary depending on the type and quality of text or image in the PDF.
+This means that your results will vary depending on the tool you use, so it is best to try as many of the options listed below as possible to get the best results.

 ExtractPDF